The Pacifism of Jesus

 Authority Stemming From God (Above)

 The challenge of our time is to live in the fullness of this divine wisdom and insight.
-Some make the inference that pacifism is passive, but that’s by no means!
+Some infer that pacifism is passive, but that’s by no means!
 It costs more energy, effort and inconvenience to live the RIGHT way!

 Martin Luther King said: Hate is a cancerous disease which distorts the personality and scars the soul.
 To return hate for hate only intensifies the existence of hate in the universe.
 Hate seeks to annihilate rather than convert.
 It destroys the community and makes brotherhood impossible.
 We must learn that it is possible to stand up courageously and positively against an evil system and yet not resist it with physical weapons and inner feelings of hatred. ”